Cauchy Slice Holography: A New AdS/CFT Dictionary: Introduction

 In this article we will show how the $T^2$ deformation provides such a model of holographic space, in which dynamics arises naturally.
 Unlike tensor networks, this is a \emph{continuum} model.\footnote{Another example of a continuum approach to holography on a spatial slice is cMERA holography \cite{Nozaki:2012zj,Mollabashi:2013lya,Miyaji:2014mca}.
 However, this approach is not rotationally-invariant, and is nonlocal at sub-AdS scales.} This is technically convenient as it allows us to define a local stress-tensor, and to explore sub-AdS scales.
 However, for reasons we shall discuss in sections \ref{largeN} and \ref{UV}, the $T^2$ deformed theory still requires a UV completion in order to describe physics at finite $N$.
 (Otherwise we would have just solved an even more famous problem: to provide a nonperturbative definition of quantum gravity!)
 It is therefore still possible that space may still be discrete at the Planck scale, in which case the fundamental model of space might be literally a tensor network.\footnote{There is a dynamical version of the holographic entropy, given by \cite{Hubeny:2007xt}: $S_\text{HRT}[R] = \min \mathrm{ext}_\gamma \text{Area}[\gamma]/4G_N$.
 In the past it has proven difficult to accommodate this formula in a tensor network model for a Cauchy slice $\Sigma'$ that does not pass through the HRT surface, as the minimal area of $\Sigma'$ is always less than the area of the HRT surface \cite{Wall:2012uf}, which gives the boundary CFT entropy.
 The resolution of this paradox in the $T^2$ deformed model will be described in more detail in a forthcoming article \cite{Wall_CEB}, but an important clue will be provided in section \ref{exotic} where it is observed that the entropy of $T^2$ in Lorentzian signature sometimes exceeds $\text{Area}/4G_N$ due to the presence of extra states in the spectrum.
 In order to be compatible with the HRT formula, a valid dynamical tensor network model must have bond dimensions large enough to include these extra states.
 This happens whenever the codimension-2 extrinsic curvature is timelike.}

-Since a field theory partition function gives a sum over states whenever it is cut open in the middle, we expect that Cauchy slice holography will implement some form of the surface-state correspondence in which information is attributed to codimension 2 surfaces \cite{Miyaji:2015yva,Sanches:2016sxy}.
+Since a field theory partition function gives a sum over states whenever it is cut open in the middle, we expect that Cauchy slice holography will implement some form of the surface-state correspondence in which information is attributed to codimension 2 surfaces \cite{Miyaji:2015yva,Sanches:2016sxy} (see also \cite{tHooft:1993dmi,Susskind:1994vu,Crane:1995qj} for precursors of this holographic idea).
 But in this article we focus on the use of the $T^2$ theory to construct a new form of the holographic AdS/CFT dictionary, which maps bulk WDW states to boundary CFT states.